simplonco/php-introduction/README.md

 Display the message "Welcome" if the user is valid and "Password incorrect password or username "otherwise.

-### Exercise 2 - Dealer
+### Exercise 2 - Vendor

-In the database dealer, create a table named vehicle.
+In the database vendor, create a table named vehicle.
 This vehicle will table fields as: id, name, color, brand, consumption, power, puissance_fiscale, price.